john-kurkowski/john-kurkowski.github.io/_drafts/ongoing-learning-in-breadth-&-depth.md

 article][Don’t Learn to Code, Learn to Program Instead - But Come Back In 10 Years], I questioned the rampant, disconnected proliferation of code.
 I don't know why it is stuck the way it is.
 I dream of a revolution that cleans it up, but I don't know how.
-Nevertheless, I have some tips on what you can do *now* in your ongoing learning of programming tools in breadth and depth.
+Nevertheless, I have some tips on what you can do now in your ongoing learning of programming tools.

 I gave a talk at the [Ember-SC meetup] comparing 6 different JavaScript build tools, and glossing over several more.
 The final slide rated each tool on